Amorano/Jovimetrix/README.md

 * `STREAM READER` node to capture monitor, webcam or url media
 * `STREAM WRITER` node to export media to a HTTP/HTTPS server for OBS or other 3rd party streaming software
 * `SPOUT` streaming support *WINDOWS ONLY*
+* `MIDI READER` Captures MIDI messages from an external MIDI device or controller
+* `MIDI MESSAGE` Processes MIDI messages received from an external MIDI controller or device
+* `MIDI FILTER` (advanced filter) to select messages from MIDI streams and devices
-* MIDI device read support with `MIDI FILTER` and `MIDI FILTER EZ` nodes to drive other node parameters
+* `MIDI FILTER EZ` simpler interface to filter single messages from MIDI streams and devices
 * Full Text generation support using installed system fonts
 * Basic parametric shape (Circle, Square, Polygon) generator
 * `COLOR BLIND` check support